zephyrproject-rtos/zephyr/doc/getting_started/installation_win.rst

 The Zephyr build process has a dependency with the GNU regex library.
 Msys provides its own GNU library implementation that can be downloaded from the MinGW and Msys official repository:`MinGW Repository`_.
-Install the library from the Msys console interface and add the library to the tools build proccess with the following commands:
+Install the library from the Msys console interface with the following commands:

 .. code-block:: console

    mingw-get update
-   mingw-get install msys-libregex-dev --all-related export HOST_LOADLIBES=-lregex
+   mingw-get install msys-libregex-dev --all-related

 Toolchain Installation
 ======================